rckprtr/cdk-as/README.md

 | :heavy_minus_sign: | `Reserved` | `N/A` |
 | :heavy_minus_sign: | `Empty` | `N/A` |

+* For Int/Nat AS currently does not have an arbitrary length integer

 ### DFINITY Types
 |  | DFX Types | AS Type |